joeriddles/roger_thompson/README.md

 # Roger Thomspon Downloader

-Commands to download all of the unlisted YouTube videos for Roger Thompson's [**Relationship Advice for Men**](https://www.life.church/media/lifegroups/relationship-advice-for-men/) series.
+A shell script to download all of the unlisted YouTube videos for Roger Thompson's [**Relationship Advice for Men**](https://www.life.church/media/lifegroups/relationship-advice-for-men/) series.

 ## Requirements
 - [yt-dlp](https://github.com/yt-dlp/yt-dlp) (or [youtube-dl](https://github.com/ytdl-org/youtube-dl) which is substantially slower to download videos from YT)